-Tahini Dark Chocolate Vegan Granola Bars – Nut free, gluten free, high in protein, calcium and fiber – the perfect anytime snack!
+Nut free, gluten free and high in protein, calcium and fiber, these Vegan Granola Bars are the perfect anytime snack!

 Granola bars are traditionally an easy take along snack that everyone loves.
 Sure it’s easy to buy a box or two at the grocery store and there are even some decent healthy brands available, but it’s actually really easy to make your own at home, too.

 It’s made from ground sesame seeds and is high in potassium, iron, calcium, protein, vitamin E and lots of B vitamins.
 Tahini, with its creamy, earthy, nutty flavor, is just as delicious in sweet dishes as it is in savory ones.
 And trust me, it’s the perfect pair with dark chocolate just like in my Tahini Chocolate Chip Cupcakes!!

 I made two versions of these.
 The first one had dark chocolate chunks in the mixture.
 The second one (pictured here) had a dark chocolate drizzle over the top.
 Personally, I liked the second version better because the tahini flavor was more pronounced, but both ways were excellent and I’ll give directions for both below.

 While these bars have some incredibly healthy ingredients (oats, flax, chia, sesame seeds) they do contain a decent amount of sweetener, too.
 It’s probably healthier than most granola bars at your local grocery store, but I still recommend limiting how many of these you consume at one sitting.

 These hearty granola bars are crispy on the outside and chewy on the inside.
 If you like a really crispy bar, you can bake them for a bit longer…just watch them so they don’t burn.

 They contain plenty of protein and fiber, so you can even send one of these as the main lunchbox component.
 Round out the lunch with some fruit and veggies and you’re done!

 Tahini Dark Chocolate Vegan Granola Bars

-- 2 cups gluten free oats
+- 2 cups certified gluten free rolled oats

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

-- 1/4 cup flaxmeal
+- ¼ cup flaxmeal

-- 2 tbsp chia seeds
+- 2 tablespoons chia seeds

-- 1/4 cup sunflower seeds
+- ¼ cup sunflower seeds

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 cup tahini
+- ½ cup tahini

-- 1 tsp vanilla
+- 1 teaspoon pure vanilla extract

-- 2/3 cup brown rice syrup
+- ⅔ cup brown rice syrup

-- 1/4 cup non-dairy dark chocolate chunks (optional)
+- ¼ cup non-dairy dark chocolate chunks optional

-- 1/2 cup nondairy dark chocolate chip/chunks
+- ½ cup nondairy dark chocolate chips/chunks

-- 1-3 tbsp non-dairy milk
+- 1-3 tablespoon(s) non-dairy milk

 - Pinch of salt

-- Preheat oven to 325 degrees F.
+- Preheat oven to 325°F.

 - In a large bowl, combine the oats, brown rice cereal, cinnamon, flax meal, chia, sunflower seeds and salt.
 Mix well.